 Ever since, Cambridge has become a meeting point for some of the world’s most important and influential minds such as Isaac Newton, Charles Darwin, Tennyson, Wordsworth and even royalty – Prince Charles studied at Trinity College.

 This world-class museum houses a vast range of collections, from Egyptian treasures to modern Art Glass and everything in between.
 Enjoy regular one-off exhibitions and a constant flow of exceptional art and culture to pique your interest and like all the university museums – it’s free!

 Top tip: the museum is deceptively big so whether you have an hour or a day, plan carefully to ensure you don’t miss the parts that you want to see.

 No visit to Cambridge is complete without experiencing the pleasures of punting down the River Cam.
-Whether you choose to punt yourself or hire a chauffeur, punting on The Cam is the best way to spend a lazy afternoon and see the beautiful universities from the waterways.
-Scudamore’s has the largest selection of punts and has been established for over 150 years.
+Whether you choose to punt yourself or hire a chauffeur, punting on the Cam is the best way to spend a lazy afternoon and see the beautiful universities from the waterways.

 Top tip: the chauffeur punt is worth taking for an insider’s guide to Cambridge history.

 Be inspired by the grand and ancient architecture of Cambridge and learn the history of this world-famous city.
 A tour can easily fit in with a busy schedule as guides offer 1, 1.5 and 2-hour tours that can be tailored to your particular interests.